ssj24/TIL2022/JavaScript/ANGULAR/Angular.md

     app / servers / [css, html, spec, ts]

-    (spec.ts is for testing. you could remove it for now)
+    (spec.ts is for testing. you could remove it for now.

+    to not create it from the first, `ng g c servers --skip-tests`)

     app.module.ts is updated automatically, too.